Flutter app update alert dialog box.

 main.dart :

-Providing the full code for app update alert box.
+Here’s the complete code for implementing the update alert box

 import 'package:firebase_core/firebase_core.dart';